jeremylscott/sql-2-afternoon/README.md

 <br />

 1. Find all customers with fax numbers and set those numbers to `null`.

+UPDATE customer
+SET fax = null
+WHERE fax IS NOT NULL;

 2. Find all customers with no company (null) and set their company to `"Self"`.

+UPDATE customer
+SET company = 'Self'
+WHERE company IS NULL;

 3. Find the customer `Julia Barnett` and change her last name to `Thompson`.

+UPDATE customer
+SET last_name = 'Thompson'
+WHERE first_name = 'Julia' AND last_name = 'Barnett';

 4. Find the customer with this email `luisrojas@yahoo.cl` and change his support rep to `4`.

+UPDATE customer
+SET support_rep_id = '4'
+WHERE email = 'luisrojas@yahoo.cl';

 5. Find all tracks that are the genre `Metal` and have no composer.
 Set the composer to `"The darkness around us"`.

+UPDATE track
+SET composer = 'The darkness around us'
+WHERE composer IS NULL AND genre_id IN (SELECT genre_id
+                   											FROM genre
+                   											WHERE name = 'Metal');

 6. Refresh your page to remove all database changes.

+DONE

 ### Solution